Morgan Bell

-Morgan Leigh Bell (born 1981) is an Australian writer of short stories, who grew up in Newcastle, New South Wales, and currently resides in Port Stephens.
+Morgan Bell is an Australian writer of short stories.
 Bell is the author of short story collection Sniggerless Boundulations (2014), and Laissez Faire (2017).
 She is a story contributor to local anthologies and community projects, and in 2014 was short-listed for the Hunter Writers Centre Travel Writing Prize for her anti-travel story Don't Pay the Ferryman.
 In 2016 Bell edited Sproutlings: A Compendium of Little Fictions, a speculative fiction anthology, for Invisible Elephant Press.
 In 2017 her Short Story Workshop taught creative writing at Tomaree Community Centre and she taught a Writing For Pleasure course at Port Stephens U3A.

-Midnight Daisy
+Early life and education

+Morgan Bell was born in Melbourne, Victoria, the eldest of two daughters to Glenys Joy and Stephen Paul Bell.
+Her mother is from New Zealand, and her father is from England.
+She grew up in Newcastle, New South Wales, and attended high school in Newcastle.

+Career

-Bell is a member of Hunter Writers Centre in Newcastle, New South Wales, speaking at the 2014 Newcastle Writers Festival on a panel celebrating the contributions of women to the enrichment of everyday life.
+Bell is a member of Hunter Writers Centre in Newcastle, New South Wales, speaking at the 2014 Newcastle Writers' Festival on a panel celebrating the contributions of women to the enrichment of everyday life.
 Bell read her short story "Midnight Daisy" at the YWCA Newcastle She: True Stories session at the festival.
 Bell also recorded an audio version of Midnight Daisy for Newcastle's ABC1223 radio station and received a high commendation and prize at the exhibition launch at Lovett Gallery, Newcastle Regional Library.

 Bell revealed in an interview that the eponymous Daisy from Midnight Daisy was a 93-year-old British ex-pat who was a close family friend.
 Bell interviewed Daisy, a process she describes as her proudest achievement, about a month before Daisy undertook a final trip to her birthplace in rural northern England.
 Daisy died on her UK holiday in October 2013 and was laid to rest at her mother grave.
 The story contrasts the harsh living conditions of Daisy's mother in Shropshire in the 1920s and 1930s with the worldly experiences of Daisy herself, including World War II, a mixed-race marriage, and relocating to Australia.

 The transcript I prepared of Daisy's childhood stories was originally intended to be read at a school assembly of the primary school she attended in the 1930s in England, to give the current students an idea of how much daily life had changed in the last century.
 It was instead used in the UK funeral service and Australian memorial service.
 I crafted elements of the six-page transcript into a 500-word short story for a competition celebrating inspirational women.